soap/vue-sanctum-auth/README.md

-# Vue 3 + Typescript + Vite
+# Vue Sanctum Authentication Demo

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+This application was developed Vue 3 and Typescript in Vite.
+Vite is alternative build tool like Vue client (with is slower).

 ## Recommended IDE Setup